Vinicius-L-R-Matos/vault_posts/content/posts/Building a Blog System Using Obsidian.md

 - Implement the repo manualy to someserver.
 Until make your self familiar to it.
 Then you can host it.
 Here i used a blank php one on hostinger.

 ## Host it
-- Enter your Git repository URL in the appropriate field, based on whether it is public or private.
+- Enter your Git repository URL in the appropriate field of your provider account, based on whether it is public or private.
 In this example, I used a public repository with the following URL format: ==https://github.com/my_git_user/my_repo.git==.
-- Here, I opted for a Hostinger account.
+- Here, I opted for a Hostinger account and branch name.
 While it's not mandatory, I can confidently say it works smoothly and efficiently.
 - Once you did, Implemet manualy by using the function in you host provider.
 If is working, find and click on the auto-implement button.
 A modal will appear, explanning a webhook URL(copy this one), and a link to configure it on you github account.
 Acces id and paste in the correspondenting field.
 Make no other chages and save it.
 It is done!
 It should work just fine as this one here is.
 - You can also manage everything using the Python plugin!
 Configure it as demonstrated in the [Python Scripter](https://github.com/nickrallison/obsidian-python-scripter).
 - Start blogging! =]